 Bardeen again, damning Lilienfeld with faint praise – In an address to the American Institute of Physics in 1988, Bardeen acknowledged the great credit due Lilienfeld for his pioneering efforts to make the semiconductor amplifier.
 He said, “In the 1920s, Lilienfeld could not have understood the physics of the field-effect semiconductor amplifier, as the quantum theory of solids was still several years away.
 Nevertheless, he had a good intuitive feel for a new approach to electronics.
 In Bardeens own words, Lilienfeld had the basic concept of controlling the flow of current in a semiconductor to make an amplifying device.
 It took many years of theory development and material technology to make his dream a reality.” http://www.todaysengineer.org/2003/may/history.asp

-Note that we observe the reference above with considerable interest that, “the quantum theory of solids was still several years away”.
+Note: A reference to the above is interesting, “the quantum theory of solids was still several years away”.
 Other authorities state that quantum theory was in place prior to this date, when it suits the purpose, as if it was always part of science and always responsible for electronic discoveries.
-And yet Wiki has to admit that the old quantum theory is a collection of results from the years 1900-1925.
+And yet Wiki has to admit that …the old quantum theory is a collection of results from the years 1900-1925.
 The theory was never complete or self-consistent, but was a collection of heuristic prescriptions which are now understood to be the first quantum corrections to classical mechanics. https://en.wikipedia.org/wiki/Old_quantum_theory

 One wonders what theory is responsible for the theft of the ideas of others?

 Invention prior to theory is now taboo to modern physics and so intuitive invention, as far as physics is concerned is effectively dead in the water.
-Everyone loses but the physicists who get to keep their lucrative jobs.
+Everyone loses but the physicists who get to keep their lucrative jobs and their abstract theories.